Fall of Left and rise of BJP in West Bengal

 "There are many like Chattopadhyay who have not faced the heat of law and running extortion syndicate.
 Not only extortion, but the house owners and builders are also forced to buy building material from the supplier suggested by the syndicate.
 Even the lobourers are also supplied by the syndicate," says the reporter, adding that the parties of the Left Front did not oppose appeasement and extortion rackets because they only gave birth to these evil practices during their rule.

-Talking about the BJP in West Bengal, the media person says that the party has seen remarkable growth in the state after Narendra Modi assumed power at the Centre
+Talking about the BJP in West Bengal, the media person says that the party has seen remarkable growth in the state after Narendra Modi assumed power at the Centre.

 "The biggest reason for the rise of the BJP in the state is the appeasement policy of incumbent TMC and erstwhile Left Front governments.
 With the BJP government at the centre, the insecure Bengali Hindus saw a ray of hope and got attracted towards BJP's Hindutva."